 An offer of employment may be contingent upon an applicant's successful completion of a medical examination to determine if the applicant is able to perform the essential functions of the job, with or without reasonable accommodation and without direct threat to the health or safety of the applicant or other persons.
 If required, this examination will be provided by the District at District expense.
 Any information gathered will be treated as a confidential medical record.
-The scope of the post- offer medical examination need not be limited to the ability to perform essential job functions and may include a base-line physical exam and other inquiry into the applicant's physical and/or mental condition.
+The scope of the post- offer medical examination need not be limited to the ability to perform essential job functions and may include a baseline physical exam and other inquiry into the applicant's physical and/or mental condition.
 In order to ensure continued qualification for employment, the District may request its employees to submit to a medical examination when the request is job related and consistent with business necessity at the District's expense.
-Medical examinations may be required to support family medical leave situations, as provided by family medical leave laws and the District's policies.
+Medical examinations may be required to support family medical leave situations, including requests for second or third opinions and fitness for duty certifications, as provided by family medical leave laws and the District's policies.